cloudmesh-community/book/chapters/prg/python/python-install.md

 ```

-However, if you have installed conda for some reason, you need to read up
+However, if you have installed conda for some reason, you need to read up on
-on how to install 3.9.5 Python in conda or identify how to run conda and
+how to install 3.9.5 Python in conda or identify how to run conda and
 python.org at the same time.
 We often see others are giving the wrong
 installation instructions.
+Please also be aware that when you uninstall conda
+it is not sufficient t just delete it.
+You will have t make sure that you usnet
+the system variables automatically set at install time.
+THi includes.
+modifications on Linux and or Mac in .zprofile, .bashrc and .bash_profile.
+In
+windows, PATH and other environment variables may have been modified.

 ### Python in the Linux Subsystem